Chronic obstructive pulmonary disease (COPD) causes damage to the lungs and narrows the airways (bronchi)

 Harmful substances in the environment or at the workplace can also increase your risk of developing COPD and should be avoided as much as possible.
 Protective measures at work can help prevent constant exposure to these substances.

 Flare-ups are often triggered by respiratory infections (infections of the airways).
 A sore throat, sweats and fever can weaken your body even more if you already have COPD.
 Because of this, people with COPD should take special care to avoid infection during the cold and flu season.
 This includes avoiding contact with people who have colds and with large crowds.
-It may also be a good idea to have a flu vaccine or pneumococcal vaccine.
+It may also be a good idea to have a flu, COVID-19 or pneumococcal vaccine.

 One aim of COPD treatment is to relieve symptoms, making everyday life easier and improving quality of life.
 A further aim is to slow down the progression of the disease and prevent exacerbations.

 At very advanced stages of COPD, oxygen therapy is often needed as well.
-Different types of oxygen therapy are used, depending on how severe the disease is.

 If all other treatment options for severe pulmonary emphysema have been tried out, surgery is possible as well.
 Then the overinflated parts of the lungs are reduced in size through a procedure called bullectomy or through lung volume reduction surgery.
 A lung transplant may even be considered in some situations.